dpcairns/react-famous-cats/labs/LAB-11/LAB-11.md

 ## Goal

+One-day solo lab! (but collaborate as much as needed)

 Create an app with a single page for tracking TODOs

 1. Display a list of todos and indicate whether or not complete